 What is Time Management?

 Time management is always discussed concerning work activities or just businesses, but the term comprises of other personal activities also.
-Time management system is a blend of tools, techniques, methods, and processes aimed at controlling tasks to time.
-It is usually necessary for completion of project development to be based on time and scope.
+The time management system is a blend of tools, techniques, methods, and processes aimed at controlling tasks to time.
+It is usually necessary for the completion of project development to be based on time and scope.

 Benefits of Time Management